PARK SANTIAGO NEIGHBORHOOD ASSOCIATION BY-LAWS

 Parliamentarian Committee: The immediate past president or an appointed designee by the President whose duty is to make sure the meeting is conducted smoothly and efficiently.

-ARTICLE Xll CARE OF FUNDS:
+ARTICLE XII CARE OF FUNDS

-The PSNA’s funds shall be maintained in a local bank account in the name of the Park Santiago Neighborhood Association.
+The PSNA funds shall be maintained in a local bank account in the name of the Park Santiago Neighborhood Association.
 The President, Secretary, and Treasurer shall be co signatories to the bank account.
 The General Board and Budget Committee will develop a budget.

-ARTICLE Xll ASSOCIATION MEETINGS:
+ARTICLE XIII ASSOCIATION MEETINGS

 General meeting of the PSNA will be held a minimum of twice a year and as needed as determined by the General Board.
 PSNA meetings will be announced in the neighborhood newsletters and via any forms of communication used by the Media Communications Committee.

-ARTICLE XlII GENERAL BOARD MEETINGS:
+ARTICLE XIV GENERAL BOARD MEETINGS

 General Board meetings shall be held at least every other month beginning in January and publicized via newsletter and/or Media Communications Committee.
 Neighborhood residents are welcome to observe.
 Voting in the General Board meetings is restricted to the elected officers and quadrant reps.

-ARTICLE XlV EXECUTIVE BOARD MEETINGS:
+ARTICLE XV EXECUTIVE BOARD MEETINGS

-Board of Officers meetings will be held on an as needed basis by the officers in order to organize, plan and prepare for General Board and Association meetings and to resolve conflicts that may arise between committees or among committee members.
+Executive Board meetings will be held on an as needed basis by the officers in order to organize, plan and prepare for General Board and Association meetings and to resolve conflicts that may arise between committees or among committee members.
 Robert’s Rules of order will be used as a guide for conducting meetings.
 Consensus and compromise will be the guiding principles of our conflict resolution process.

-ARTICLE XV NON PROFIT STATUS:
+ARTICLE XVI NON PROFIT STATUS

-This Association will not distribute gains, profits, or dividends to the members, profits, or dividends to the members thereof, and no part of its net earnings shall inure to the benefit of any private individual or any member thereof.
+PSNA will not distribute gains, profits, or dividends to the members, profits, or dividends to the members thereof, and no part of its net earnings shall inure to the benefit of any private individual or any member thereof.
 If the Park Santiago Neighborhood Association ceases to exist, all assets revert to a not for profit organization as recommended by the PSNA Board and ratified by the neighborhood association.

-ARTICLE XVl AMENDING BY-LAWS
+ARTICLE XVII AMENDING BY-LAWS

 Proposed amendments, additions, deletions or other changes to the PSNA by-laws shall be processed through the Election & By-Laws committee.
-The proposed changes then go to the Executive board, where they may be modified in debate.
+The proposed changes then go to the Executive Board, where they may be modified in debate.
 Each change must be approved by at least 3 Executive Board members.

 The General Board will review, accept or reject each amendment by a 2/3 vote of the eligible voters.